Sautéed Crispy Brussels Sprouts

 FAQs

-How to get the brussels sprouts crispy?
+How do you get brussels sprouts crispy?

 Make sure the brussels sprouts are laid out in the skillet in a single layer.
 Crowding the pan will lead to steaming, that will make the brussels sprouts soggy.

-How to store trimmed and prepped brussels sprouts?
+How do you store brussels sprouts?

 You can trim and prep brussels sprouts a day or two in advance to make Thanksgiving day easier.
 Make sure you pat them dry, and store them in an airtight container.